 In my case, my arms were like lead, I felt like I was going to throw up, and I really just wanted to curl up and take a nap.
 I began counting my steps: Walk 50 paces.
 Stop.
 Walk 50 paces.
 Stop.
 Walk 25 paces.
 Stop.
 Do it again.
 And again.
 And again.
 My legs weren’t sore or tired.
 I wasn’t out of breath.
 But I felt like I was going to die.
 Which got me worried about altitude sickness.
+(Learn how to avoid altitude sickness here.)
 Which got me wondering if the bull elk I kept hearing would eat me if they thought I was already dead.

 I almost burst into tears on multiple occasions.
 I knew it: I don’t belong here.